 In recent weeks, several producers have called with questions about treating foot rot in beef cattle.
 Those calls, in turn brought up questions about the cause and treatment, and in general, why am I having it in my herd?

 Foot rot is an infectious disease in cattle that results in swelling, and varying degrees of lameness in cattle.
-It is a painful condition that results in difficulty walking and getting up and down, and left untreated can be quite costly to the cattle producer.
+It is a painful condition that results in difficulty walking and getting up and down and if left untreated can be quite costly to the cattle producer.

 Foot rot can occur anytime of year but is usually more prevalent when pastures are wet or muddy.
 Periods of high moisture tend to create favorable conditions for foot rot occurrence.
 All ages are vulnerable, but it occurs most commonly in cattle that are weaning age or older.
 Infection rate can vary from a few animals in the herd, up to 25% of the herd affected.

 If you can implement these basic management practices on your farm, you can minimize your cattle’s risk of getting foot rot.
-In wet years like 2013, there may not be anything you can do, so recognize the symptoms, and apply early treatment, and you should be successful in the battle against foot rot.
+In wet years like 2021, there may not be anything you can do, so recognize the symptoms, and apply early treatment and you should be successful in the battle against foot rot.